This article applies to: ✔️ .NET Core 2.x SDK and later versions

 -s, are not supported.

-The project to pack.
-It's either a path to a csproj file or to a directory.
-If not specified, it defaults to the current directory.
+The project or solution to pack.
+It's either a path to a csproj file, vbproj file, fsproj file, a solution file, or to a directory.
+If not specified, the command searches the current directory for a project or solution file.

 Forces all dependencies to be resolved even if the last restore was successful.
 Specifying this flag is the same as deleting the project.assets.json file.